Janvi2789/India-s-Healthcare-Infra/README.md

   * How many facilities are required, and how many actually exist?
   * Are both urban and rural populations adequately served, or are there noticeable gaps?

-This project aims to identify which states are well-equipped, which are lagging, and how large the shortfall is, by comparing population needs with available infrastructure. using real government data.
+This project aims to identify which states are well-equipped, which are lagging behind, and how large the shortfall is, by comparing population needs with available infrastructure. using real government data.

 ## DATASET USED:
  *  Rural Health Statistics 2021–22